slotrans/commas-first/design_doc.md

 - lay out _exactly_ as per group-by expressions

+## LIMIT, OFFSET

+- left-pad `limit` with one space, print its argument on the same line

+- `offset` is the same but with no padding

 ## CTEs

 - `with` prints at column 1 (no padding), followed by the name, followed by `as`, followed by a line break